AdobeDocs/analytics-1.4-apis/src/pages/guides/data-insertion-api/index.md

 <InlineAlert variant="note" slots="text"/>

 Data Insertion API and [Bulk Data Insertion API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/bulk-data-insertion/) are both methods to submit server-side collection data to Adobe Analytics.
 Data Insertion API calls are made one event at a time.
 Bulk Data Insertion API accepts CSV formatted files containing event data, one event per row.
-If you are working on a new implementation of server-side collection, we recommend using Bulk Data Insertion API.
+If you are working on a new implementation of server-side collection, Adobe recommends using the Bulk Data Insertion API.

 The Data Insertion API supports `GET` and `POST` API calls.